vault27/Foundation/bgp.md

 - Well-known mandatory - The PA must be in every BGP Update, all devices have to support it
 - Well-known discretionary - he PA is not required in every BGP Update, all devices have to support it
-- Optional transitive - not all have to support it, the router should silently forward the PA to other routers without needing to consider the meaning of the PA
+- Optional transitive - not all have to support it, if the router does not understand it, then router should silently forward the PA to other routers without needing to consider the meaning of the PA, so PA will be forwarded anyway
-- Optional non-transitive - not all have to support it, the router should remove the PA so that it is not propagated to any peers
+- Optional non-transitive - not all have to support it, if the router does not understand it then it should remove the PA so that it is not propagated to any peers, but if router understands it, it may modify it and send further

 ### Well-known mandatory